carrot-kpi/data-manager/README.md

 - `boom`: used to easily handle error responses.
-- `inert`, `vision` and `swagger`: used to serve a static OpenAPI documentation of the service (in dev environment only).
+- `inert`, `vision` and `swagger`: used to serve a static OpenAPI documentation of the service.
+- `pino`: used to handle logging.

 Additionally, request validation is performed using `joi`.